- Attractive Interest Rates

 FHA Compensating Factors

-Credit, Income, and Asset constitute a mortgage loan; all three must be present.
+Credit, Income, and Assets constitute a mortgage loan; all three must be present.
 If one of these factors is below par, the other two may compensate for the lack thereof.
 Several factors may compensate when one aspect is lacking.
 Generally, if a borrower’s credit score is at 580 and the file is not getting approval from the Automated Underwriting System (AUS), a higher down payment or lower loan-to-value (LTV) may help.
 Conversely, having an additional income, thus, lowering your DTI, may help generate an automated approval.
 In short, a higher down payment or a lower DTI ratio may compensate for the lack of credit.

 Specific guidelines and requirements can be obtained by contacting our FHA Home Loan Specialist at 800-854-4142.